osstorres/meli/README.md

 - Generate an "API proxy" (proxy.com/categories/ ---> mercadolibre.com/categories/)
 - Blocking IPs and paths to the proxy
 - Visualize proxy usage statistics, if possible, expose a REST API
-- Run on Linux
 - Support scalability of 50k requests per second

 First, we must consider that we will have a large number of requests to our proxy that we must support at the server level.
 It is not mentioned if there will be times of the day with more traffic, so we can start thinking about vertical and horizontal auto-scaling of our services.
 Additionally, an important requirement is to be able to block IPs and paths to our services.
-Based on this, we can take one of two paths: consider blocking at the application (code) level, which would create a significant bottleneck, or do it properly with a WAF.
-Additionally, we can consider geographical blocking (CloudFront) or latency, proximity, countries, etc.
+Based on this, we can take two paths:
+Firstly, implementing a WAF before accessing our services and processing the request, AWS WAF helps us have complex denial rules for a group of IPs, with IP sets, path blocking, and a combination of these towards the resources we expose, in this case, our EKS proxy service.

+Additionally, this requirement was also implemented at the application level, as explained in the "How does it work? rate limits" section, where we block certain IPs through middleware and specific paths as well as methods of the URLs within a defined time frame, such as seconds or minutes.

 With these ideas in mind, the "simple" path with a basic architecture could be an EC2 instance with an auto-scaling group that increases instances as traffic increases.
 Initially, this may yield results, but we may fall short when scaling more services or considering decoupling components for further data processing.
 Due to this, I chose Kubernetes to self-manage some containers needed in the proxy.
 With Kubernetes, we can cover auto-scaling, redundancy, and operational excellence.

 We need to consume an external API (mercadolibre.com), it's important to handle exceptions that are beyond our control and return appropriate status codes.
 It's crucial to note that considering our example request (https://api.mercadolibre.com/categories/MLA97994), we can identify that we will likely have repeated requests over time from different users.
 In this use case, we can implement a cache to avoid re-requesting information from Mercado Libre.
 This way, we can provide much faster responses to our users, reduce third-party API failures, and scale the cache cluster for reading instead of our servers in a Kubernetes cluster, which would be more costly.

+However, we must also consider that not all responses should be cached.
+That's why we've defined a rule that allows us to save only the routes containing
+"/categories" and "/site" within the URL.
+These cache rules can be modified through the environment variable explained in the "How does it work? cache service" section.

 At this point, we have covered the following: